 The Best Writing Tip I've Ever Received: Keep It Real

-Tip 4 – Be deliberate with word choice
+Tip 4 – Be deliberate with your word choice

-‘The difference between the right word and the almost right word is the difference between lightning and a lightning bug,’ wrote Mark Twain.
+Once you’ve worked to understand your emotions, it’s essential to think carefully about the words you will choose to express them.

-Once you’ve worked to understand your own emotions, thinking about word selection is essential to your reader’s emotional response.
+As Mark Twain wrote, ‘The difference between the right word and the almost right word is the difference between lightning and a lightning bug.’

-Consider both the meaning and the connotation of words - ensure both are aligned with the emotion being described and your intent.
+Consider not only the meaning of the words you choose but also their connotations, and ensure both align with the emotional response you want to evoke.

-The English language is rich with synonyms.
-Select the best words to describe the way you want the emotion to be felt by your reader.
+The English language is rich in synonyms.
+As you write, try to use the words best suited to the specific emotion you’re describing.

-By example, when describing feelings from a connected conversation with a friend, the word happiness could be used.
-Alternatively, to give more emphasis to the feeling, jubilation or joy could be used instead.
-The latter words give a greater sense of happiness that is more true to feeling – the reader will likely feel more from this shift in wording.
+For example, you could use a broad term like happiness to describe the feeling of enjoying a fulfilling conversation with a friend.
+But a more nuanced word like jubilation or joy might convey the feeling you intend more accurately.

 Explore more: